How did 'souvenirs' of Aboriginal Land end up in the Academy Awards' official gift bag?

 The Indigenous Carbon Industry Network is seeking legal advice after their name and images were used by a company that was giving away Australian land in the Academy Awards gift pack.

-Pieces of Australia, a company that offer small parcels of land on its 'Envirocoean Estate' in the Western Downs region of the state, included the name and materials of ICIN, an Indigenous conservation group, without ever contacting them.
+Pieces of Australia, a company that offer small parcels of land on its 'Envirocoean Estate' in the Western Downs region of Queensland, included the name and materials of ICIN, an Indigenous conservation group, without ever contacting them.

 The lands are home to a number of Aboriginal groups including the Barunggam.